 CAUTION: Do not operate vehicle with muffler disconnected otherwise serious engine damage will occur.

 Engine Head Nuts

-With the engine cold, check that the engine head nuts are tight and equally torqued to 21 N•m (15 lbf•ft).
+With the engine cold, check that the engine head nuts are tight and equally torqued to 22 N•m (16 ft-lbs).
+Follow the illustrated sequence.